vanderblugen/Power-Switch-For-RaspberryPi/README.md

 # Power-Switch-For-RaspberryPi
-This for information on adding a power switch to a RaspberryPi
-## Information on this page is obtained from [here](https://scribles.net/adding-power-switch-on-raspberry-pi).
+This for adding a power switch to trigger a script to turn off or on a RaspberryPi Information on this page was obtained from [here](https://scribles.net/adding-power-switch-on-raspberry-pi).
-The information was copied over for my ease of access.
-Use at your own discretion.
+This page was created for my ease of access.
+Use information from this page at your own discretion.

-## For this you do need a RaspberryPi, momentary switch, and adequate wiring
+## For this you need a RaspberryPi, momentary switch, and adequate wiring

 # Wiring in
 Attach the momentary switch via wiring to GPIO pin 5 and 6 on the RaspberryPi